 Your employer may be able to sponsor you.
 They will have to go through a long process with USCIS.
 However, usually, only highly skilled immigrants (like doctors and engineers) can find employers who will sponsor them.

 What will happen if I stay in the country without documents?
 (What if I become an undocumented immigrant?)

-Do you know your rights?
-These easy-to-use resources about different situations were created by the ACLU so you can have your rights at your fingertips.
+The ACLU created these easy-to-use resources about different situations so you can have your rights at your fingertips.

 Arabic, English, Spanish, Somali, Urdu, Mandarin, French, Hindi, and Punjabi languages.
 Manuals for LGBTQ immigrants, adults, and unaccompanied children.